directus/v8-archive/docs/guide/README.md

 ]
 ```

-The example above will execute the `notify` function after a item was inserted into the `articles` table.
+The example above will execute the `notify` function after an item has been inserted into the `articles` table.

-A class that implements `__invoke` method or inherits from `\Directus\Hook\HookInterface` can be used too, and instead of passing a function you must pass the fully qualified class name resolution.
-Ex: `\MyApplication\Events\NotifyNewArticles::class`.
+A class that implements the `__invoke` method or inherits from `\Directus\Hook\HookInterface` can also be used, and instead of passing a function you must pass the fully qualified class name resolution.
+For example: `\MyApplication\Events\NotifyNewArticles::class`.

 ### `filters`

-Filters work the same way as the hooks, the only different is that you can manipulate the data is being pass.

-This is a nice way to add, remove or change the data before is sent to the database.

-An example can be generating a new UUID every time an article is created.
+Filters work the same as hooks except that you can manipulate the data being passed.
+This is a nice way to add, remove, or manipulate the data before it is sent to the database.
+Filters always pass a `\Directus\Hook\Payload` object as the first parameter and it must return a payload object.
+An example would be generating a new UUID every time an article is created:

 ```php
 'filters' => [